Guide

 The instructions also say to include labor costs properly allocable to onsite preparation, assembly, or original installation for the property categories reported on lines 22, 23, 24, 25, and 29.

-Lines 22 through 24 cover central air, fossil water heaters, and furnaces/boilers
+Lines 22 through 24: central air, fossil water heaters, and furnaces/boilers

-For these sections, the instructions repeatedly point back to the highest efficiency tier established by the CEE in effect at the beginning of the calendar year the property is placed in service, and they require QMID reporting where applicable.
+For these sections, the IRS repeatedly points back to the highest efficiency tier established by CEE in effect at the beginning of the calendar year the property is placed in service, and the instructions require QMID reporting where applicable.

-Line 25 is the panel-upgrade section most homeowners misread
+Line 25 is one of the most misread parts of the form.

 This is not just a generic “my panel was expensive” line.

-- be installed with the enabled property in 2025, or fall into the safe-harbor timing rule for consecutive tax years
+• be installed with the enabled property in 2025, or fit the consecutive-tax-year safe-harbor rule in the current instructions

-- be installed consistent with the National Electric Code
+• be installed consistent with the National Electrical Code

 The enabled-property codes on line 25b are:

-The IRS instructions say a qualifying home energy audit must include:
+The IRS says a qualifying home energy audit must include:

 The form caps this line at $150.